Health and Social Care Complaints Process - Modernisation

 Following review of the consultation responses, the Department's preference would be for an Independent Ombudsman to be set up as a statutory board, operationally independent from the Department and Manx Care.
 However, it is not possible to set up such a body under the Regulations; therefore, as an interim solution, an Ombudsman will be set up as statutory body under the Social Services Act 2011.

-- Publish the Consultation Response Report by end March 2022
+- Published the Consultation Response Report on 1 April 2022

-- Continue engagement with Manx Care and the NHS IRB and Social Services IRB on the changes expected as a result of the introduction of the amended Regulations
+- Continued engagement with Manx Care and the NHS IRB and Social Services IRB on the changes expected as a result of the introduction of the amended Regulations

 For more information on progress or details about the Regulations please contact: